ynaung24/ynaung24/README.md

 ## 👋 Hello!
 Mingalarbar (မင်္ဂလာပါ)!

-I'm Yan, an AI Engineer and a Data Scientist.
+I'm Yan, an AI Engineer and Data Scientist.
 I am originally from Yangon, Myanmar, but I've been in the US since 2017.
 I turn complex data into powerful AI solutions and draw causal inferences leveraging machine learning algorithms.

 ### 🔭 What I'm Mainly Working On:
 - Building a **Retrieval Augmented Generation (RAG)** system designed to handle **1000+ daily queries**.